https://www.chefspencil.com

 • Remove from the oven and cool completely.

 • Slice the sponge in half.
-Remove the softness of the sponge in chunks, leaving the crisp outer shell intact.
+Remove the middle of the cake in chunks, leaving an outer sponger layer intact.

 • Set the sponge pieces aside for now.